wjiayis/NUS-BT1101-SampleCode/README.md

 - Outlier Identification

 ### 5. Sampling and Estimation
-- [Probability Calculation for Normal Distribution II]
+- [Probability Calculation for Normal Distribution II]() (For the Mean of Multiple New Observations)
 ### 6. Hypothesis Testing
 ## Predictive Analytics
 ### 1. Linear Regression